fahimfss/Hybrid_Local_Planner/README.md

 Next, add the line `export TURTLEBOT3_MODEL=burger` at the end of the `~/.bashrc` file.

 After that, TurtleBot3 Gazebo Simulator needs to be installed.

+Before installing Gazebo, copy the [model_editor_models](https://github.com/fahimfss/Hybrid_Local_Planner/tree/main/model_editor_models) **folder** with it's contents to the **Home** directory (~/model_editor_models/)

 Gazebo works best with a Nvidia GPU and I used a RTX 3070 in my setup.
 Please make sure the gpu drivers are up to date before installing Gazebo.
 The instructions can be found here: https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#gazebo-simulation
 **Note: Restart the terminal before installing Gazebo**